This is my detailed review of the 14-inch Asus VivoBook Pro 14X OLED, an all-purpose competitively-priced compact laptop meant for everyday use.

 Acer’s Swift X is another alternative to consider, and a closer match to this VivoBook Pro 14x than the other in terms of portability and specs.
 That one is built on Ryzen U hardware with up to RTX 3050Ti graphics and a lesser-quality FHD IPS screen, but in a slightly lighter and more affordable package, and with improved IO.

-The regular 15-inch VivoBook Pro 15 series reviewed here in the AMD versions or here in the Intel variant should also be on your list, slightly larger and heavier, but also a more powerful and better-balanced product.
+15-inch VivoBook Pro 15 series reviewed here in the AMD versions or here in the Intel variant should also be on your list, slightly larger and heavier, but also a more powerful and better-balanced product.

 At the end of the day, if you decide that a punchy and awesome looking OLED screen is the way to go for you on a compact multi-purpose laptop that can efficiently handle daily chores, demanding workloads, and some gaming, the VivoBook Pro 14X is for sure an option to consider at this point.
 Just make sure you also understand the potential drawbacks of OLED laptop screens, as well as the small corners that Asus cut on this product, mostly in the IO department.